Edward Scicluna: Minister of Finance, 2013–2020

 Scicluna was then elected MP for the Labour Party at the 2013 Maltese general election.
 On 13 March 2013 he was appointed Finance Minister in the new Labour government of PM Joseph Muscat.

 Scicluna, along with then-Health Minister Konrad Mizzi, Former Prime Minister Joseph Muscat and former Chief of Staff Keith Schembri, is the subject of a Criminal Court Case over the deal with Vitals Global Healthcare.

 Governor of Malta's Central Bank

-Scicluna assumed the position of Governor of the Central Bank of Malta as from 1 January 2021 for a five-year term.
+Scicluna assumed the position of Governor of the Central Bank of Malta as from 1 January 2021 for a five-year term till 31 December 2025.
 In 2024, Scicluna was charged with fraud and misappropriation related to a 2015 deal that saw the management of three hospitals transferred to private firm Vitals Global Healthcare.
 After various calls to resign, a mutual agreement was reached between the Cabinet and Scicluna to temporarily step aside, whilst retaining his salary.